 You’re not going to get anywhere without trying and if you already know you’re going to SUCK big time anyway – well there’s that pressure out-of-the-way.
 You don’t have to overthink anything, because you already know the truth:

-The first thing you put out there will suck.
+The first thing you put out there will probably suck.

 Woohoo, powerfull sh*t.

-I will say it again: It WILL suck.
+I will say it again: It’s gonna suck, very probably.

 Life has already taught you this lesson.
 Most things you do for the first time suck: